Quantum chemistry

 Quickstart

-All programs can read commandline options or an input file (by default this is named “input”).
+The madqc program can read commandline options or an input file (by default this is named “input”).
 A full list of all available calculation parameters can be obtained by writing

-qccode --help
+madqc --help

 Calculation parameters